-To implement this design, all households in the U.S. will be stratified into two sampling strata: a high-density stratum and a low-density stratum, where density refers to the proportion of households that contain one or more persons that have crossed the Canadian and/or Mexican borders at a land POE in the last 12 months or plans to do so in the next 12 months.
+To implement this LBC design, all households in the U.S. will be stratified into two sampling strata: a high-density stratum and a low-density stratum, where density refers to the proportion of households that contain one or more persons that have crossed the Canadian and/or Mexican borders at a land POE in the last 12 months or plans to do so in the next 12 months.
 The two strata will be formed as follows: Around each of the POE, we will identify geographic areas (states, cities, counties) that are likely to house relatively large numbers of land border crossers.
 We expect that most of these areas will fall within a 200-mile radius of a large land POE.
 The high density stratum will be formed around all POE along each border.
 In many locations, smaller POE located near high-volume POE will automatically be included within the areas defined by proximity to the larger POE.
 To improve sampling efficiency, we will evaluate whether the smallest POE along each border should be allocated to the low-density stratum, because the numbers of crossings and the populations of the surrounding areas may be too small to influence the survey results.
 We anticipate that focusing on the eight to 10 largest volume POE on each border to generate the high-density stratum will permit us to capture the residences of at least 90 percent of the land border crossers along both borders.
 Once the high-density stratum is established around the high-volume POE, the remainder of the country will be assigned to the low-density stratum.
 The target areas will be defined in terms of states/cities/counties or in terms of entities that can be mapped accurately to area codes/exchanges (typically county boundaries).
 The size, in terms of number of households, of each stratum will be known only after they are constructed.
 However, it is expected that the high-density stratum will include not more than approximately 30 million households and the low-density stratum will include about 95 million households.

 For the purpose of sampling, four domains will be generated as shown below.
 A total of about 4,000 completed interviews divided across four analytical domains will be completed.